The CSS/Financial Aid PROFILE for 2017-18

 The Other College Financial Aid Application Form

 With all the attention paid to the introduction of the early FAFSA, one critical element getting lost in the rush to apply to college is the CSS PROFILE.
-The College Scholarship Service, or CSS, PROFILE is used to apply online for nonfederal financial aid from almost 400 colleges, universities, professional schools, and scholarship programs.
-It goes into depth on your financial background somewhat more than the FAFSA does.
+The College Scholarship Service (CSS) PROFILE is used to apply online for nonfederal financial aid from almost 400 colleges, universities, professional schools, and scholarship programs.
+The CSS PROFILE goes into depth on your financial background somewhat more than FAFSA.

-Of course, if you do want to receive federal financial aid or federal student loans, you will still have to complete the FAFSA as well.
+Of course, if you do want to receive federal financial aid or federal student loans, you still have to complete the FAFSA.
 Keep in mind that there may also be some colleges which have their own separate financial aid applications.
 This could get a little complicated, so it is best to leave yourself as much time as possible for everything.

-Similar to the FAFSA, the CSS/Financial Aid PROFILE® for Fall 2018 or Spring 2019 will be available online beginning October 1.
+Similar to the FAFSA, the CSS/Financial Aid PROFILE for Fall 2018 or Spring 2019 will be available online beginning October 1.
 Although there are plans to redesign the form, one similarity is that the CSS/PROFILE uses prior-prior-year (PPY) income tax information.
-For the 2018-19 application, this means applicants will be able to utilize information from their 2016 federal income tax returns.
+As a result, for the 2018–19 application, applicants will be able to utilize information from their 2016 federal income tax returns.

 This should aid in the timely completion and submission of the form, but there may also be some income estimates required for 2017 and 2018 to provide a complete picture of your financial situation.
-If your financial situation changed dramatically since filing your tax returns (e.g. divorce, disability, death), be prepared to provide additional documentation on these changes.
-Here are a few things to keep in mind when completing the CSS/PROFILE:
+If your situation changed dramatically since filing your tax returns (e.g., divorce, disability, death), be prepared to provide additional documentation on these changes.

 - Timing: Carefully check your colleges’ financial aid application deadlines.
 You should file the PROFILE no later than two weeks before the earliest priority filing date specified, in order to leave room for a margin of error.

-- Information you’ll need for the PROFILE: Information required on the PROFILE will include whether the parents receive TANF (Temporary Assistance for Needy Families) or SSI (Supplemental Security Income), if the parents are self-employed or own business(es) and/or farm(s), the parents’ housing status (own, rent), and the student’s personal information, including a Social Security number.
-College Board does provide a pre-application worksheet you can complete in advance which will help you when you sit down to fill out the official form.
+- Information you’ll need for the PROFILE: Information required on the PROFILE will include whether the parents receive TANF (Temporary Assistance for Needy Families) or SSI (Supplemental Security Income); if the parents are self-employed or own business(es) and/or farm(s); the parents’ housing status (own, rent); and the student’s personal information, including a Social Security number.
+The College Board does provide a pre-application worksheet to complete in advance, which will help you when you sit down to fill out the official form.

-- Getting help: Once you register, you will find detailed instructions as you complete the PROFILE, and an extensive online Help Desk, including Frequently Asked Questions.
+- Getting help: Once you register, you will find detailed instructions as you complete the PROFILE, as well as an extensive online Help Desk, including Frequently Asked Questions.
 You can also contact customer support at 844-202-0524 (Monday through Friday, 9 a.m. to 6 p.m.
-Eastern Time, with extended hours from 8 a.m. to 10 p.m., January through April) or email email@example.com.
+Eastern Time, with extended hours from 8 a.m. to 10 p.m., January through April) or email firstname.lastname@example.org.